Comparison Guide

 Where the per-unit gap opens

-Each added cost layer widens distance from supplier-only assumptions.
+Each added fee layer widens distance from supplier-only assumptions.

 | Scenario | Product cost | Extra costs | Total cost | Per-unit cost | Gap vs product-cost/unit |